Many people are surprised to learn what happens in rehab

 Orientation

 There are rules in a treatment center that must be followed.
 There are rules governing your conduct and acceptable and unacceptable behavior.
 You should be explained all the rules and in many cases, you will sign a piece of paper that you agree to abide by the rules.
 There should be a list of consequences for breaking rules and typically the consequences get more severe for each violation.
-You can get kicked out of treatment for breaking rules like harming another patient, attempting to bring banned substances into the facility or relapsing when you are allowed on an outing.
-Every facility has different rules so find out what is allowed and not allowed.
+You can get kicked out of treatment for breaking rules like harming another patient, attempting to bring banned substances into the facility, or relapsing when you are allowed on an outing.
+Every facility has different rules, so find out what is allowed and what is not allowed.

 What is Residential Treatment?

 That type of short-term treatment is known as “spin dry’s”.
-The first 10 days you are detoxing and getting all of the substances out of your body and in the next 18 days, you are crammed full of knowledge.
-You’re taught about addiction, attend groups meet with counselors, therapists, and Dr.s and out you go.
+The first 10 days, you are detoxing and getting all of the substances out of your body, and in the next 18 days, you are crammed full of knowledge.
+You’re taught about addiction, attend groups, meet with counselors, therapists, and Dr.s and out you go.

 This was a very profitable model for hospitals because the rates they could bill per day were significantly high.
 However, after 28 days of that high-cost treatment, most insurance companies would not pay for any additional treatment.
 It naturally follows that after 28 days the treatment was ended.

-Today most treatment professionals believe the longer a person stays in treatment the higher their chances are of maintaining long-term sobriety.
+Today, most treatment professionals believe the longer a person stays in treatment, the higher their chances are of maintaining long-term sobriety.

 The Myth of the 28-day Treatment Model